 Belizean cuisine reflects the country’s multiethnic population and rich history.
 When you blend all the diverse ingredients starting from the early Maya settlement through to the pirate past, the British settlers, the vibrant African influences, the attempted Spanish conquest, the Mennonite farming communities and the more recent influx of many other cultures, you have a recipe for something very, very special!

 The list of culinary influences is far too long to list here, but you get the idea.
-The term “melting pot” extends to the kitchen as much as to the people.
+The term “melting pot” extends to the kitchen as much as to the people and cultures of Belize.